 Ordered by hit rate.

-1. First external Beta review for a new app
+1. First external review for a new app

-How to spot it: Check whether this is your first ever Beta review submission for this app, not just for this version.
-If yes, expect longer.
+How to spot it: Check whether this is the first build of this version (or your first ever submission for this app).
+Either resets you to the slower lane.

 2. Apple high-volume window

-WWDC week (early June), late November through December (holiday gating), or the days after a major iOS release all cluster Beta review delays.
-Apple’s reviewer pool is the same pool that does App Store reviews; it gets oversubscribed during these windows.
+WWDC week (early-to-mid June), late November through December (holiday app freeze ramp-up), and the days after a major iOS release all cluster review delays.
+TestFlight App Review draws from the same reviewer pool as full App Store Review; it gets oversubscribed during these windows.
+The March 2026 backlog pushed some external reviews to 7+ days.

-How to spot it: Check community sources (r/iOSProgramming, Apple Developer Forums).
-If other developers report 4-7 day Beta reviews in the same window, it’s systemic.
+How to spot it: Check community sources (r/iOSProgramming, Apple Developer Forums) and the Runway tracker.
+If other developers report multi-day reviews in the same window, it’s systemic and waiting is the only real lever.

-Adding entitlements (HealthKit, ContactsAccess, push), a new auth scheme, a new IAP, or a sensitive category change all extend Beta review.
-The system flags the build for human scrutiny.
+Adding entitlements (HealthKit, Contacts, push, background modes), a new sign-in/auth scheme, a new in-app purchase, or a sensitive data category all extend review.
+The system flags the build for closer human scrutiny.

 4. Reviewer needs information you didn’t provide

-How to spot it: Hard-refresh App Store Connect (Cmd+Shift+R).
-Check Activity → All Builds for a state-change timestamp.
+How to spot it: Hard-refresh App Store Connect (Cmd+Shift+R / Ctrl+Shift+R).
+Check the build’s Activity for a state-change timestamp, and watch for the approval email (Admins receive it).

 6. Apple system status incident

-Rare but real: TestFlight or App Store Connect outages can park Beta reviews silently.
-Apple’s system status page sometimes lags by 30+ minutes before an incident is acknowledged.
+Rare but real: a TestFlight or App Store Connect incident can park reviews silently.
+Apple’s system status page sometimes lags 30+ minutes before an incident is acknowledged.

-How to spot it: Check both the Apple system status page and developer Twitter / forums for “TestFlight” or “Beta Review” mentions in the past 48 hours.
+How to spot it: Check both the Apple system status page and developer forums / social for “TestFlight” or “App Review” mentions in the past 48 hours.

-- Exact upload timestamp from App Store Connect → Activity.
+- Exact upload timestamp from App Store Connect → Activity → All Builds.

-- The build’s current status and any “Waiting for Review” duration.
+- The build’s current status string and how long it’s been in it.

-- Any added entitlements, IAPs, or capabilities since the previous accepted build.
+- Any added entitlements, IAPs, or capabilities since the last build that cleared fast.

 Shortest path to fix

-In App Store Connect → TestFlight → External Testing → your group:
+Open App Store Connect → TestFlight → External Testing → your group, and look at the build row.

 Step 2: Check Resolution Center

-App Store Connect → Resolution Center → look at your app’s thread.
-Sometimes Apple sends a Beta-specific question that doesn’t trigger an email.
+App Store Connect → Resolution Center → open your app’s thread.
+Apple sometimes posts a review question here that does not send an email, and the review clock effectively pauses until you reply.
+An unanswered thread is the single most common “stuck for days” cause that’s actually your fault.
 Respond if there’s an open question.

-App Store Connect → TestFlight → Internal Testing → Add tester.
-The user must be an Apple Developer Program team member.
+App Store Connect → TestFlight → Internal Testing → Add Testers.
+Each internal tester must be a member of your Apple Developer Program team with a role of Account Holder, Admin, App Manager, Developer, or Marketing.

 Step 4: Wait the appropriate window